Michele-Curci/DNLP-Project/README.md

 * **Backtranslations** folder includes the backtranslation from French to English of perturbed abstracts, one output file for each perturbation.

-* **QA_result** contains the file with the answers extracted from original abstracts (‘source_answer.json’) and all the files with the answers extracted from backtranslated perturbed abstracts, one output file for each perturbation.
+* **QA_results** contains the file with the answers extracted from original abstracts (‘source_answer.json’) and all the files with the answers extracted from backtranslated perturbed abstracts, one output file for each perturbation.

 * **evaluation_results** contains the files with the results obtained from the evaluation phase for all the perturbations, one output file for each perturbation.